-CLASS is the heart of the University, dedicated to spurring intellectual curiosity, creativity, and transformative education.
-Encompassing humanities, social sciences, and health sciences, CLASS is truly a mosaic of disciplines that broaden perspectives, inspire potential, and advance possibilities yet unimagined.
-CLASS is the heart of the University, dedicated to spurring intellectual curiosity, creativity, and transformative education.
-Encompassing humanities, social sciences, and health sciences, CLASS is truly a mosaic of disciplines that broaden perspectives, inspire potential, and advance possibilities yet unimagined.
+CLASS is the heart of the University, dedicated to spurring intellectual curiosity, creativity and transformative education.
+Encompassing humanities, social sciences and health sciences, CLASS is truly a mosaic of disciplines that broaden perspectives, inspire potential and advance possibilities yet unimagined.

-Welcome to the College of Liberal Arts and Social Sciences (CLASS) at the University of Houston, home to 13 academic departments, the College of Liberal Arts and Social Sciences (CLASS) is the largest and most diverse of the 16 academic colleges at the University of Houston.
+Welcome to the College of Liberal Arts and Social Sciences (CLASS) at the University of Houston!
+Home to 14 academic departments, CLASS is the largest and most diverse of the 16 academic colleges at the University of Houston.

 Undergraduate and graduate majors cover the full range of the human experience – from anthropology to human space exploration sciences.
-The College also offers social and cultural analysis in African American, Mexican American, Women’s, Gender and Sexuality, and other interdisciplinary studies program.
+The College also offers social and cultural analysis in African American, Mexican American, Women’s, Gender and Sexuality, and other interdisciplinary studies.